All Episodes

 So it doesn't matter.

-We got Zarkawi, he's just a figurehead.
+He's just a figurehead.

 He's nothing but a symbol.

-But even if we got the big guy bin Laden, it none of this would matter to Bush's poll numbers.
+But even if we got the big guy bin Laden, none of this would matter to Bush's poll numbers.

-Everyone these stories is looked at, not for the substance and the meaning that it uh uh transfers and in terms of the actual event and the war, it's all being judged and written about in the drive-by media as it impacts Bush's politics and political fortunes.
+And in terms of the actual event and the war, it's all being judged and written about in the drive-by media as it impacts Bush's politics and political fortunes.

 He was conscious initially.

-He's on a gurney, he's on a stretcher.
+He's on a stretcher.

-He looks up, fulfilling one of my dreams, and recognizes that it is U.S. special forces that nailed him, and he tries to roll off the stretcher and get away.
+He looks up, fulfilling one of my dreams, and recognizes that it is U.S. special forces that nailed him.

 So the logical follow-up, well, how bad could he be hurt then?